The Right Reasons to Negotiate Salary

 Accepting an Offer

-Call the employer to accept the offer and then follow-up with a confirmation email or letter.
-Make sure to include the position, start date, rate of pay, and any recently negotiated items in your confirmation letters.
+Before you respond to an offer, take a deep breath and plan your next steps.
+Make sure to get the offer in writing and take time to evaluate your offer.
+Once you have completed any negotiations, call the employer to accept the offer and then follow-up with a confirmation email.
+Make sure to include the position, start date, rate of pay and any recently negotiated items in your confirmation message.
 Maintain a copy for future reference.
+If you have negotiated additional items that change the original offer letter, ask the employer for an updated offer letter.

 Declining an Offer

-To decline the offer, send the employer an official notice via email or letter.
+To decline the offer, send the employer an official notice via email.
 State that you are declining the offer, but appreciate their interest in you and the opportunity to interview.
-You can mention why you are not accepting the offer, however it is not a requirement.
+You can mention why you are not accepting the offer, however this is not a requirement.

-It is important to thank the employer and tell them you are excited about the opportunity, and then say something like:
+Thank the employer and tell them you are excited about the opportunity.
+Say something like:

 - "This is a major decision; therefore, I would like more time to consider this offer."

-- "I would like to have time to discuss this offer with my family."
+- "I would like to have time to discuss this offer with my family or supporters."

 - "I have a previously scheduled interview, and it is important to me to honor this commitment.
-In order for me to make the best decision, I am requesting more time."
+In order to make the best decision, I am requesting more time."

-It is possible to receive an offer from your second and third choice before your first choice has extended an offer.
+You may receive an offer from your second or third choice before your first choice has extended an offer.
 In this case, you may want to notify your first choice employer that you received another offer, but you prefer their opportunity.
-If your first choice is truly interested in you, they may speed up their process if possible.
+If your first choice is truly interested in you, they may speed up their process.
 If they are unable to speed up the process, or if the company who made the offer is unwilling to extend the deadline, you need to make a thoughtful decision about what to do.

-If you need help in making this important decision, schedule an appointment with a Career Lab staff member.
+If you need help in making this important decision, schedule an appointment with a career consultant in Post-Graduate Planning and Experiential Education.